acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/05-calculating-areas.md

 ~~~
 {:.output}

 The result in this case should be 2.0, and with 1e7 steps our program computed it accurately.
 To see what happens to the time this program takes, we'll use a new tool.
-Since
-we just want to see the total time, we can use the command *time*:
+Since we just want to see the total time, we can use the command *time*:
+{:.instructor_notes}

+- Use the `time` utility to get the execution time:
+{:.self_study_text}

 ~~~
 srun time -p ./integrate
 ~~~
 {:.language-bash}

 ~~~
 Using 1e+07 steps
 The integral of sine from 0 to Pi is 2.000000000000